BruceEckel/ThinkingInPython/Markdown/06_PythonForProgrammers.md

     f(Different())
 ```

-> note:: you don't have to explicitly call the base-class constructor if the
+> Note: you don't have to explicitly call the base-class constructor if the
->
-> :   argument list is the same.
+> argument list is the same.
 Show example.
 >
-> note:: (Reader) The note above is confusing.
+> Note: (from a Reader) The note above is confusing.
 Did not understand.
 IMHO one still
->
-> :   needs to invoke the base-class constructor if the argument is the
+>     needs to invoke the base-class constructor if the argument is the
 >     same.
 Probably one needs to state that in case the base class
 >     constructor functionality continues to be adequate for the derived
 >     class, then a new constructor need not be declared for the derived
 >     class at all.
->

 `Simple2` is inherited from `Simple`, and in the constructor, the
 base-class constructor is called.
 In `display()`, `showMsg()` can
 be called as a method of `self`, but when calling the base-class